 Course price & booking

 The standard First Aid at Work course costs £70 (£80 if you require a Positive Identification Card - PIC).
-However, we give BULK BOOKING DISCOUNTS as follows:
+However, we may offer a BULK BOOKING DISCOUNT.
+You can get additional discount for booking any course at your own location (a minimum of 4 attendees is required).
+Discounts do depend on your exact location.
+Please enquire for details.

 On completion of the course you will be awarded an EFR certificate (& PICs if booked), showing compliance & understanding of the latest first aid protocols & practices.